LAZ-4202

 The LAZ-4202 is a middle-class urban and suburban bus.
 It was serially built from 1978 to 1993, in the Ukrainian city of Lviv.
 The intention was to develop a cheap and the first serial diesel-powered city bus with serial automatic transmission.
-Due to initial lacks in quality and many teeth troubles, it could not replace its predecessor, LAZ-695, which remained in production for further 15 years, after the discontinuation of the 4202 series.
+Due to initial lack in quality and many teething troubles, it could not replace its predecessor, LAZ-695, which remained in production for a further 15 years, after the discontinuation of the 4202 series.